 All imagery, or tissue analysis needs to be allied with a consultant’s experience.
 Laser based reflectance confocal microscopy is nevertheless a remarkable advance, to avoid biopsies and support treatment.

 A small scale (October 2017) study at the Memorial Sloan Kettering Cancer Center focused on lentigo maligna and the use of confocal imaging.
 They noted improved accuracy in detecting the margin of healthy skin needing to be removed and better pre operative planning.

 In 2019, wider research took place, to produce evidence based, clinical practice guidelines for the management of lentigo maligna.
 This concluded that “the use of peri-operative reflectance confocal microscopy to assess margins should be considered when available.”

 Our experience matches these benefits in practice and the approach gives patients a better understanding of the likely aesthetic outcome of treatment.

 Treating Lentigo Maligna

 As a condition with fairly high risk of recurrence, removing lesions with a margin of healthy tissue is logical.
 With most lesions on the face, we do however consider an alternative.

 There may be situations where surgery is not feasible.
-Radiotherapy, cryotherapy, or topical treatments are options, although the complete, surgical removal of lentigo maligna is preferred and sensible with the latest techniques.
+Radiotherapy, cryotherapy, or topical treatments are options, although as with any melanoma treatment, the surgical removal of lentigo maligna is preferred and sensible with the latest techniques.